 With the exception of ETNs, most structured investment products do not trade in secondary markets.
 They therefore cannot easily be sold to others, and no market prices for these products exist.

 Structured investment products are hard to value.
 At best, analysts can value these products by identifying the portfolio of instruments that produce the same returns, assuming, of course, that values for these instruments are available.
 At worst, valuation of the structured investment product requires the specification and analysis of complex financial engineering models.
-Since both valuation methods are beyond the abilities of almost all retail investors and most institutional investors, investors often overpay for these products, especially if they cannot easily comparison shop, which is generally the case.
+These valuation methods are beyond the abilities of almost all retail investors and most institutional investors.
+Investors thus often overpay for these products, especially if they cannot easily comparison shop, which is generally the case.

 Structured products have credit risk.
 If the bank that offers the product fails, investors will become general creditors of the bank and may lose much or all of their investments.